AlexanderSerg-jun/hexlet-git/README.md

 Hello, Hexlet!
-Hello, Hexlet v.2.0
+How are you